sylhare/sylhare.github.io/_posts/2015-02-08-Linux-Command-Line-101.md

 	su root

-Open a new sub shell environment
+Open a new subshell environment

 	bash